 Architect: F. W. Stevens

-Heritage of Bombay can never begin without the mention of this masterpiece.
+The heritage of Bombay can never begin without the mention of this masterpiece.
 Designed by the British architect F. W. Stevens, this railway terminus depicts the Victorian Gothic Revival architecture in India, amalgamated with certain features of Indian architectural elements.
-Declared as a world heritage by the UNESCO, the structure today is more than just a railway terminus gathering a lot of tourist footfall every day.
+Declared as a world heritage by UNESCO, the structure today is more than just a railway terminus gathering a lot of tourist footfall every day.
 The architectural features like the projecting gargoyles, massive octagonal dome, extensive ornamentation of animal figurines on column capitals & spandrels, medallion portrait sculptures embedded into the facade, granite columns, wrought iron grills, arched doors & windows, etc. add a dramatic feature to the structure and to the skyline of Bombay.
 Moreover, intricate carvings of a peacock, floral carvings on the exteriors and on the arch casings and capitals show the fusion of Indian forms with gothic style.

 EROS Cinemas, Cambata Building